EnviroDIY/ModularSensors/examples/ReadMe.md

 14. Program your board!

 ### single_sensor.ino
 This shows making use of the unified set of commands to print data from a MaxBotix ultrasonic range finder to the serial port.
+It also shows creating a calculated variable which is the water depth.

 ### multisensor_print.ino
 This shows using an array of sensors to easily update all of them and print all results to the serial port.
 This example calls on at least one of every single sensor available in this library.